5 Situations Where You Need Pre-Settlement Funding

 According to the American Bar Association, just a small percentage of personal injury claims make it to trial.
 That’s because many insurance companies pressure plaintiffs into settling, in part because plaintiffs are unable to pay their bills as their case drags on.
 Pre-settlement funding provides a financial buffer or safety net, so that you can afford to wait for a full and fair settlement or take your case to trial and pursue the award amount that you deserve.

-If you’d like to learn more about pre-settlement funding, contact us at Cherokee Funding today.
+If you’d like to learn more about pre-settlement funding, contact us at Gain today.
 We’ll review your situation and case and let you know if you qualify.
 If you do qualify, you’ll receive the funding within 24 hours.
 Don’t let a fear of bills or pressure from your insurance company push you into settling for less you deserve.
-Give us a call now!
+Contact us today!